MattRHall/Classification-ML-Approaches/README.md

 ## Supervised Tasks
 In supervised tasks models are created to establish a relationship between a number of independent variables (often called features), and a dependent variable.
-If the dependent variable is continuous, then it is defines a regression problem.
-If the dependent variable is categorical, then it is defines as a classification problem.
+If the dependent variable is continuous, then it defines a regression problem.
+If the dependent variable is categorical, then it defines as a classification problem.

 ## Purpose
 The purpose is to provide a brief demonstration of common machine learning models.
 The purpose is not on complex feature engineering, data preprocessing, or hyperparameter tuning.
 To that end a very simple data set was chosen, and models are only lightly tuned.